Oluchiedeh/my-firstdocker-project/README.md

 - `-p 8080:80`: Maps port 8080 on your local machine to port 80 on the container (where Nginx is listening).
 - `my-nginx-app`: Specifies the image to use.

+#

+**Step 5: Test Your Web Server.**

+Now, open a web browser and go to `http://localhost:8080`.
+You should see the "Hello, Oluchukwu!" message from your index.html file.

+**Congratulations—you’ve successfully set up a ngnix web server in Docker!**

+#

+**Step 6: Stopping the Container.**
+When you’re done, you can stop the container with the following command:

+`docker ps -a`  # Find the container ID if you need to

+`docker stop <container_id>`

+Remove the container with the below command:

+`docker rm <container_id>`

+Then, remove the image with the below command:

+`docker rmi <images id>`

+#

+**Wrapping Up.**

+You now have a nginx web server running in Docker!
+This setup is easy to expand for more complex web applications by:

+- Using different web servers or application stacks.
+- Incorporating dynamic content with languages like Python, Node.js, or PHP.
+- Adding volume mounting to manage files outside the container.
+- Containers offer a consistent, isolated environment, making development and deployment easier.
+Try experimenting with other configurations, and get comfortable with Docker’s potential in DevOps.

+#